Las Piñas: Etymology

+The story about the true origin of the city's name, "Las Piñas", varies.
+One version mentioned, that traders from the province of Cavite and Batangas shipped their first piñas (Spanish for pineapples) for sale to this town before they were distributed to nearby markets.
+Another version claims the original name was Las Peñas (“the rocks”), as the area was a quarry for stone and adobe used to construct buildings and bridges.
+The old church bell of Saint Joseph Parish Church founded by Diego Cera has been preserved inside the church museum.
+An inscription on the bell reads, "Siendo cura del pueblo de Laspeñas el M.R.P.
+Padre Diego Cera se fundió este equilón año de 1820", showing even during Cera’s day as the first parish priest, the town was called "Las Peñas" and eventually renamed "Las Piñas".

 History

-Early history
+Spanish colonial era

 Las Piñas was one of the earliest fishing settlements on the shores of Manila Bay.
 It was proclaimed as a province of Manila either in 1762 or 1797.
 Agustin, a Spanish historian, and Fr.
 Juan de Medina placed it at 1762.
 Las Piñas was formerly called "Las Pilas" due to its separation from Parañaque due to tribal conflicts.
 On the other hand, Manuel Buzeta recorded the date at 1797.
 Felix Timbang was the first gobernadorcillo in 1762, while Mariano Ortiz was the first municipal president of the town of Las Piñas.

-Las Piňas is famous for its Bamboo Organ, which was built by Fr.
+Las Piñas is famous for its Bamboo Organ, which was built by Fr.
 Diego Cera and completed in 1824.
 In 1880, the city experienced an outbreak of cholera and smallpox leading to the loss of many lives.
-Years later, Las Piňas also became a central battleground between Spanish and Philippine forces during the Philippine Revolution.
+Years later, Las Piñas also became a central battleground between Spanish and Philippine forces during the Philippine Revolution.

 The town of Las Piñas was also a major war theater during the 1896 Philippine Revolution, as it was occupied by forces of General Emilio Aguinaldo.

+American invasion era

 In 1901, the municipality of Las Piñas, previously a part of the province of Manila, was incorporated to the newly created province of Rizal pursuant to the Philippine Commission Act No. 137.
 On October 12, 1903, in accordance with Act No. 942, it was combined with the town of Parañaque, with the latter as the seat of a new municipal government.

+It was separated from Parañaque to become an independent municipality again on March 27, 1907, by virtue of Philippine Commission Act No. 1625.